reimlima/rsyncD/README.md

 There is only two observations to run this script:

-1. Be sure that the file "/etc/rsyncd.conf" exists with at least these lines on in
+1. Be sure that the file "/etc/rsyncd.conf" exists with at least these lines on it

 	log file = /var/log/rsyncd.log